y-scope/log-surgeon/README.md

 To generate and view the files:

 * Run `task docs:site`.
-* Open `build/docs/html/index.html` in preferred browser.
+* Open `build/docs/html/index.html` in your preferred browser.

 To host the site locally and view it:

 * Run `task docs:serve`.
-* Go a URL and port output from the `serve` task.
+* Open the URL and port output from the `serve` task in your preferred browser.

 ## Testing